Skip to main content

 Prerequisites

-• A Veryfront project running locally (see Quickstart).
+• A Veryfront project running locally (see Create project).

 • An agent that will call the tool, or an API route that invokes the tool directly (see Agents and API routes).